AdrianTorjKobza/Bite_Sized_Programs/Multiple_Choice_Quiz/README.md

 The purpose of this simple program is to:
 - prompt user to answer questions
-- display how many questions the user got right
+- display how many questions were answered correctly